antespbau/Portfolio-of-personal-data-analysis-projects/Denmark Energy Price Forecasting/readme.md

 This model produced the **best forecasting performance**.

-The results show a clear improvement over the baseline model in both Danish bidding zones.
-Adding wind generation, temperature and gas prices reduces forecast errors substantially, which indicates that electricity prices cannot be fully understood from past prices alone.
-From an economic perspective, this is an important result: the model performs better when it includes variables linked to supply conditions, weather-sensitive demand and marginal production costs.
-The stronger performance of the Market Drivers model suggests that these fundamentals capture a meaningful part of price formation in Denmark and provide a better balance between predictive accuracy and interpretability.
+The addition of wind generation, temperature and gas prices clearly improves the forecasts in both DK1 and DK2.
+This shows that electricity prices are better explained when the model includes real supply, demand and cost signals rather than relying only on past prices.
+Economically, it confirms that short-term power prices respond strongly to current market fundamentals.

 ---